finance-quote/finance-quote/README.md

     $q->timeout(60);

-    $conversion_rate = $q->currency("AUD","USD");
+    $conversion_rate = $q->currency("AUD", "USD");
     $q->set_currency("EUR");  # Return all info in Euros.

     $q->require_labels(qw/price date high low volume/);

     $q->failover(1); # Set failover support (on by default).

-    %quotes  = $q->fetch("nasdaq",@stocks);
+    %quotes  = $q->fetch("nasdaq", @stocks);
-    $hashref = $q->fetch("nyse",@stocks);
+    $hashref = $q->fetch("nyse", @stocks);

 # DESCRIPTION

-This module gets stock quotes from various internet sources, including Yahoo!
-Finance, Fidelity Investments, and the Australian Stock Exchange.
+This module gets stock quotes from various internet sources all over the world.
-There are two methods of using this module -- a functional interface that is deprecated, and an object-orientated method that provides greater flexibility and stability.

-With the exception of straight currency exchange rates, all information is returned as a two-dimensional hash (or a reference to such a hash, if called in a scalar context).
+Quotes are obtained by constructing a quoter object and using the fetch method to gather data, which is returned as a two-dimensional hash (or a reference to such a hash, if called in a scalar context).
 For example:

+    $q = Finance::Quote->new;
-    %info = $q->fetch("australia","CML");
+    %info = $q->fetch("australia", "CML");
-    print "The price of CML is ".$info{"CML","price"};
+    print "The price of CML is ".$info{"CML", "price"};

 The first part of the hash (eg, "CML") is referred to as the stock.
 The second part (in this case, "price") is referred to as the label.

 ## LABELS

 When information about a stock is returned, the following standard labels may be used.
 Some custom-written modules may use labels not mentioned here.
 If you wish to be certain that you obtain a certain set of labels for a given stock, you can specify that using require\_labels().

     name         Company or Mutual Fund Name
     last         Last Price